pingcap/docs/op-guide/docker-across-multiple-hosts.md

-# Run TiDB in Docker across Multiple Hosts
+# Run a TiDB cluster in Docker across multiple hosts

-This page shows you a example of manually deploying a TiDB cluster using docker on multiple machines.
+This page shows you an example of how to manually deploy a TiDB cluster using Docker across multiple machines.

 ## Preparation